CangNgo/CangNgo/README.md

 ### WELCOME TO MY PAGE 👋👋👋

-My name is Cang Ngô.I am a software development major.
+My name is Cang Ngô.
+I am a software development major.
 I am interested in java technology, data structures and algorithms.<br>

 ## 📫 How to reach me: